mabel-dev/opteryx.dev/docs/contributing/internals/query-engine.md

 The goal of the Query Executor is to produce the results for the user.
 It takes the Plan and executes the steps in the plan.

 Opteryx implements a vectorized Volcano model executor.
-This means that the planner starts at the node closest to the end of the plan (e.g. `LIMIT`) and asks it for a page of data.
-This node asks its preceeding node for a page of data, etc etc until it gets to the node which aquires data from source.
+This means that the planner starts at the node closest to the end of the plan (e.g. `LIMIT`) and asks it for a chunk of data.
+This node asks its preceeding node for a chunk of data, etc etc until it gets to the node which aquires data from source.
 The data is then processed by each node until it is returned to the `LIMIT` node at the end.

 ## Performance Features

 The following features are build into the query engine to improve performance

-- Small pages are merged together (referred to as 'defragmentation') before activities which operate on the entire page-at-a-time (such as selections)
+- Small chunks are merged together (referred to as 'defragmentation') before activities which operate on the entire chunk-at-a-time (such as selections)
 - Projections are pushed to the blob parser, either to prevent parsing of unwanted fields (Parquet), or before passing to the next operation
 - A buffer pool is used to maintain an in-memory cache of blobs
-- A shared page cache can be used (e.g. memcached) to reduce reads to attached or remote storage
+- A shared blob cache can be used (e.g. memcached) to reduce reads to attached or remote storage
-- An [LRU-K](https://en.wikipedia.org/wiki/Page_replacement_algorithm#Variants_on_LRU) cache eviction strategy with a fixed eviction budget per query to help ensure effective use of the page cache
+- An [LRU-K](https://en.wikipedia.org/wiki/Page_replacement_algorithm#Variants_on_LRU) cache eviction strategy with a fixed eviction budget per query to help ensure effective use of the blob cache
 - Aggressive pruning of date partitioned datasets
 - SIMD and vectorized execution where available (via [Numpy](https://numpy.org/devdocs/reference/simd/index.html) and [PyArrow](https://arrow.apache.org/docs/format/Columnar.html))
 - Projection before `GROUP BY` to reduce data handled by the aggregators